iotaledger/goshimmer/docs/003-markers.md

 </table>

 ##### Past Markers
-* The PM list of a marker contains the marker itself only.
+* The `PM` list of a marker contains the marker itself only.
-* The PM list of non-marker messages is inherited from its **strong** parents, with 2 steps:
+* The `PM` list of non-marker messages is inherited from its **strong** parents, with 2 steps:
-    1. for a given sequence select only the nearest marker (i.e. the markers with the highest MI).
+    1. for a given sequence select only the nearest marker (i.e. the markers with the highest `MI`).
 Thus for every sequence from the parents there will be exactly one marker.
     2. remove those that have been referenced by other markers from this set.

 ##### Future Markers
-The FM list of a message is empty at start and gets updated when a new marker directly or indirectly references it.
-The propagation of a FM to its past cone (i.e. the update of the `FutureMarkers` field in the encountered messages) does not continue beyond a message if:
+The `FM` list of a message is empty at start and gets updated when a new marker directly or indirectly references it.
+The propagation of a `FM` to its past cone (i.e. the update of the `FutureMarkers` field in the encountered messages) does not continue beyond a message if:
-1. the FM list of a message includes a previous marker of the same sequence;
+1. the `FM` list of a message includes a previous marker of the same sequence;
-2. the message is the marker in the different sequence, we update the FM list of that marker only.
+2. the message is the marker in the different sequence, we update the `FM` list of that marker only.

 The figure below shows an example of applying markers to the Tangle with 1 sequence only.
 The yellow messages are markers with identifiers: $[0,1]$ and $[0,2]$.
-Both markers are in Sequence $0$ with $MI$ $1$ and $2$ respectively.
+Both markers are in Sequence **0** with `MI` **1** and **2** respectively.

 For a more complete but complex example, including multiple sequences refer to the next figure.

 ![](https://i.imgur.com/RluZWCJ.png)

 ### The Sequence
-Sequences are used to track the UTXO DAG branches, each branch corresponds to a sequence with a unique $SID$, and the sequences form a DAG as well.
+Sequences are used to track the UTXO DAG branches, each branch corresponds to a sequence with a unique `SID`, and the sequences form a DAG as well.

 #### Sequence Structure